apache/flink/docs/ops/memory/mem_setup_jm.md

 ## Configure Total Memory

-If you run the job manager process locally, you do not need to configure memory options, they will have no effect.
+If you run the Flink Master process locally, you do not need to configure memory options, they will have no effect.
 See also [notes for the execution mode](#notes-for-the-execution-mode).
 Otherwise, the simplest way to set up the memory configuration is to configure the total memory.
 See [how to configure it for the Flink process](mem_setup.html#configure-total-memory).